 She was born to be a traveling kitty.

-A tiny, blonde Siamese with the bluest eyes, she was four weeks old the first evening she wandered into my casita in Cuernavaca, Morelos in 2004.
+A tiny, blonde Siamese with the bluest eyes, Gatita was four weeks old the first evening she wandered into my casita in Cuernavaca, Morelos, in 2004.
 The landlords, whose backyard was my front yard, bought her for their grandson who was visiting from el norte.
 Except, los dueños did not allow pets to sleep inside the main house.
 I tried to explain that she was too small to sleep outside alone, but my español was still in its infancy.
 This was how I learned gatita meant kitten, and how one sweet girl came to sleep in the curve of my neck in those first weeks of our lives together.
-Within a month, I graduated to owner status when we learned of the grandson’s allergies; and as Gatita grew, she progressed from my neck to spooning alongside me.
+Within a month, I graduated to owner status when we learned of the grandson’s cat allergies; and as Gatita grew, she progressed from my neck to spooning alongside me.
 After two colorful years of living in Mexico, I purchased an international pet passport, complete with a photo of her young face, and I flew my girl home to Texas with me.

 She understood “No” in two languages.

 A third world cat living in a first world suburban neighborhood, Gatita adapted to north Austin and eventually south Austin and a deep-voiced Hook.
 For the next four years, she had two humans scratching her cheeks, brushing her hair, jumping to attention at the first sound of any whine.
 And we lived in that cocoon for a short while– Allan, Gatita, and me –until she was the sole reason I crawled out of bed in those mornings after he died in 2013.
 It was only Gatita who plopped onto my lap every time I wept for Hook or molded herself into my S-shape body when my crying ended in a nap.
 Her firm head butts were her love language and what she used to wake me up.
 These were followed by a rolling onto her back, exposing her belly for a nice long rub.
 In this way, she healed us both.